 When explosions happened, he says, he and the other passengers would throw themselves onto the floor between the seats.
 One day, a bomb exploded on the football pitch in the middle of a match and one of his teammates died.
 Mohamed realised he did not want to carry on.

 At the same time, Mohamed’s eighteenth birthday was looming, bringing with it the prospect of forcible conscription into the Syrian army.

 “We decided to leave Syria to protect Mohamed’s future,” says his father.

 Accompanied by his father and uncle, Mohamed crossed the border to Turkey and made his way to the port city of Mersin, on the eastern Mediterranean.
-A distance of just a few hundred kms, the journey took 24 hours and was fraught with risk.
+A distance of just a few hundred kilometres, the journey took 24 hours and was fraught with risk.